‘Why can’t I get Band 7 in speaking?’

 Find a speaking test or part 2 cue cards for practice. (get 21 part 2 cue cards here)

 Record yourself speaking as if in the exam (make sure you speak for 2 minutes in part 2)

 Playback the recording making notes on weak areas such as grammar, pronunciation, etc..

 Find a study partner with a good level of English who can give you feedback.

 Can I just keep it simple?

-Yes, you can approach the IELTS speaking section by using simple sentences, however, the examiner is evaluating your vocabulary, grammar range and accuracy, therefore if you have fundamental problems with grammar, you will also lose confidence and end up hesitating and self correcting.
+Yes, but the examiner is evaluating your vocabulary, grammar range, and accuracy.
+If you have fundamental problems with grammar you will also lose confidence and end up hesitating and self-correcting.
 That will cause you to lose marks in fluency.